SebastianHopgood/Revenue-Sales-temp-name-/README.md

 * The analysis utilizes the Olist Brazilian E-Commerce Public Dataset.
 This dataset contains approximately 100,000 orders made between 2016 and 2018.

 * **Data Storage & Privacy:**
-* Storage: Raw CSV files were extracted and loaded into Google BigQuery for centralized storage and high-performance SQL processing.
+* Storage: Raw CSV files were extracted and loaded into Google BigQuery for centralized storage and high-performance SQL processing
-* Privacy: All customer and seller data has been anonymized by the source to protect PII (Personally Identifiable Information).
+* Privacy: All customer and seller data has been anonymized by the source to protect PII (Personally Identifiable Information)

 * **Checking for Data Bias That May Effect Results:** Before ingestion, I performed initial data profiling on the raw CSV metadata and utilized Excel to audit geographic and temporal distributions.
 This revealed:
 * Georaphic Bias: 40% of orders are from Sao Paulo.
 National averages are skewed by this high volume, high-infastrucutre region, masking slower delivery times in the North
-* Temporal Bias: Data cuts off in September 2018.
+* Temporal Bias: Data cuts off in September 2018
 * Resonse Bias: Review scores (1-5) tend to represent "extremes".
 Customers typically only leave reviews for exceptionally good or very poor experiences
 * Retention Bias: 98.8% of customers are one time buyers which make it difficult to calcualte loyalty trends